 Rigid vs Flexible solar panels?

 Rigid is more efficient, particularly in hot climate, since it benefits from additional cooling below the solar cells instead of being glued like flexible panels often are.
 Solar panels produce most energy during a sunny winter day.
 A benefit of flexible solar panels will be weight and aerodynamics due to low profile.
-No matter the option, always make sure it is mono-crystalline and not poly-crystalline.
-My favorite panels are the Zamp Obsidian, which now is owned by Dometic.
+No matter the option, always make sure it is mono-crystalline and not poly-crystalline and make sure that your solar panel has newer technology so that when a panel is partially obstructed by shade, snow, dust, it stills produces power.
+My favorite panels for now are the Zamp Obsidian, which is now owned by Dometic.
 The Obsidians are rigid solar panels that have less than a 0.5" slim profile with a track based frame for easy attachment, and a strong glass to protect the cells on top.

 What is better Fuse or Breaker?
 Is there a difference?